alexeyzimarev/PrepareForEventSourcingWithCsharp/README.md

 ## Prerequisites

-- .NET Core 2
+- .NET Core 2.1
-- C# IDE or editor of your choice (for example Visual Studio 2017, Rider or VS Code)
+- C# IDE or editor of your choice (for example HetBrains Rider, VS Code or Visual Studio 2017)
-- Docker Compose
+- Docker and Docker Compose

 The solution is using C# 7.1 features so if you are using Visual Studio - ensure you have VS 2017.
 Rider supports the latest C# by default or will ask you if you want to enable it.